Grey Highlands Secondary School: Early history

 Until that time, the curriculum and facilities in Ontario's rural high schools were designed solely for academic students destined for post-secondary education.
 Students needing a level of education necessary for the trades, business or a non-academic career inevitably dropped out of high school.

-E. Murray Juffs, the first principal of Grey Highlands and the main driving force behind the design of the school, envisioned Grey Highlands as a multi-discipline school encompassing opportunities for education in all streams, from occupational training as a car mechanic or short-order cook, to business office training, to a liberal arts education suitable for university preparation.
+E. Murray Juffs, the first principal of Grey Highlands and the main driving force behind the design of the school, envisioned Grey Highlands as a multi-discipline school, encompassing opportunities for education in all streams, from occupational training as a car mechanic or short-order cook, to business office training, to a liberal arts education suitable for university preparation.

 Incidents

 The area around Flesherton is in a snow belt region, and winter storms from Lake Huron and Georgian Bay can cause several "snow days" each year, when buses cannot safely deliver students.
 While this is not a problem when students are forced to stay home, there is always the question of whether to send students home early when a daytime storm threatens.
 This problem was not anticipated in the first winter of operation (1968–69), when a sudden storm stranded the entire student body and staff at the school, forcing them to spend the night in the gymnasium and auditorium.
-Procedures were developed to try to avoid this, including a barograph in the office of then Head of Science W.J.
-Brown that would warn of sudden drops in barometric pressure.
+Procedures were developed to try to avoid this, including a barograph in the office of the then Head of Science, W.J.
+Brown, that would warn of sudden drops in barometric pressure.
 Despite this, there was another forced sleepover twenty years later, on February 8, 1989, when 130 students had to stay at the school overnight due to an unexpected storm.